Anton Dohrn: The "Bench" system

-Legacy
+Death and legacy

+Dohrn suffered from heart problems in his last years and died in Munich on September 26, 1909.
+He was buried on October 3 at Jena.
 The success of the Stazione Zoologica, and the new way of thinking and funding research are the main legacies of Dohrn.
 The model was copied a number of times throughout the world.
 In 1878 Johns Hopkins University founded the Chesapeake Zoological Laboratory, under the direction of W.K.
 Brooks.
-Then, in 1888, the Marine Biological Laboratory was founded at Woods Hole and in 1892 the first laboratory on the west coast, the Hopkins Marine Station, opened in California.
+Then, in 1888, the Marine Biological Laboratory was founded at Woods Hole and in 1892 the first laboratory on the United States West Coast, the Hopkins Marine Station, opened in California.
 In Britain, current marine laboratories that originate from this time include the Dunstaffnage Marine Station (today Scottish Association for Marine Science, 1884), the Gatty Marine Laboratory (University of St Andrews, 1884), the Marine Biological Association of the United Kingdom (Plymouth, 1888), the Dove Marine Laboratory (Newcastle University, 1897), the Fisheries Research Services Marine Laboratory (Aberdeen, 1899), and the Bangor Marine Station (Queen's University of Belfast, 1903).

 Dohrn's name has been immortalised in an undersea feature, the Anton Dohrn Seamount, a seamount in the Rockall Trough, to the north-west of the British Isles, which has become known for the great biodiversity which lives on the cold-water coral, Lophelia pertusa, in this region.